 How Do Cannabis Cocktails Work?

-Legal issues aside, cannabis tinctures are actually pretty interesting from a scientific perspective.
+Legal issues aside, cannabis cocktails are actually pretty interesting from a scientific perspective.
 While there are numerous compounds in cannabis that have therapeutic properties, the most widely-known and famously psychoactive ones are the cannabinoids, chief among them being tetrahydrocannabinol (THC).

 Most of the THC in cannabis, though, spends its time tied up as tetrahydrocannabinolic acid, or THCA.
 When the plant is heated (commonly by smoking), THCA undergoes a reaction known as decarboxylation, in which it ditches its carboxyl group—the part of its structure that makes it an acid—in the form of carbon dioxide.
 After heating, you’re left with regular ol’ THC.